-The State Lands Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the State Lands Commission.
-Staff of the Commission is involved in an ongoing process with the Coastal Commission to analyze the OTDs to determine which offers the State Lands Commission should accept.
+The Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the Commission.
+Staff of the Commission is involved in an ongoing process with the Coastal Commission to analyze the OTDs to determine which offers the Commission should accept.

-The State Lands Commission has already authorized the acceptance of over two hundred OTDs along the coast of California between April 2, 1991, and August 8, 2005, the majority of which are located in the Malibu area of Los Angeles County.
+The Commission has already authorized the acceptance of over 200 OTDs along the coast of California between April 2, 1991, and December 17, 2009, the majority of which are located in the Malibu area of Los Angeles County.

-The Commission's liability for holding these lateral parcels is limited by Section 831.2 of the Government Code which provides that a public entity is not liable for injury caused by a natural condition of any unimproved public property.
+The Commission's liability for holding these lateral parcels is limited by section 831.2 of the Government Code, which provides that a public entity is not liable for injury caused by a natural condition of any unimproved public property.
 There should be no maintenance and little management required for these easements because of the lack of improvements on the parcels and because the easements simply provide the public with the right to access and use the beach.

 The OTDs involve sandy beach areas lying between the private structure built on the upper beach and the tidelands which are already State-owned and under the Commission's jurisdiction.
 Therefore, these areas are not only appurtenant to the Commission's existing area of ownership and jurisdiction, but are for all practical public use purposes integral to it.
-Staff has reviewed the offer and the property on the attached Exhibit B and recommends approval.
+Staff reviewed the offer and the property on the attached Exhibit B and recommends approval.